RomanCLV/MathEvaluator/README.md

 ### Division by 0

-We allow the user to decide what to do in the case of division by `0` thanks to the static property `MathEvaluator.RaiseDivideByZeroException`, by default set to `true`.
+We allow the user to decide what to do in the case of division by `0` thanks to the static property `MathEvaluator.Parameters.RaiseDivideByZeroException`, by default set to `true`.
 In the case of this property is equal to `true` and that a division by 0 is applying, it will raise a `DivideByZeroException`.
 Else it will return either `+∞` or `-∞` depending on the numerator value.
 If the `numerator` is equal to 0, there is a `invalid domain` that is explained in the followed paragraph.

 ### Invalid domain

-We allow the user to decide what to do in the case of an `invalid domain` operation (eg: 0/0, 0.25!, sqrt(x) where x is negative, ln(x) where x <= 0) thanks to the static property `MathEvaluator.RaiseDomainException`, by default set to `true`.
+We allow the user to decide what to do in the case of an `invalid domain` operation (eg: 0/0, 0.25!, sqrt(x) where x is negative, ln(x) where x <= 0) thanks to the static property `MathEvaluator.Parameters.RaiseDomainException`, by default set to `true`.
 In the case of this property is equal to `true` and that an `invalid domain` operation is applying, it will raise a `DomainException`.
 Else it will return `NaN`.

 ## Basic operators (+, -, *, /)